Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Collapsed.** The creature is Prone, can't use its movement to stand up, and it can't use Magic.

+**Dying.** The creature is Collapsed, can't take Actions or Sleights, can barely speak, and its speed is 0.

 **Hidden.** The creature is Unseen.
 DTs of attacks and Stealth checks are reduced by 4 instead of 2 (to a minimum of 2).
 DR is increased by 4 instead of 2 (to a maximum of 12).

 **Invisible.** The creature is Unseen.
 DTs of attacks and Stealth checks are reduced by 6 instead of 2 (to a minimum of 2).
 DR is increased by 6 instead of 2 (to a maximum of 12).